pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_staffing.rst

 Assign staff roles
 **********************

-Before you can assign the course staff or instructor role, you need the email address of each team member.
+Before you can assign the course staff or instructor role to a team member:

-**Question**: do they need to be enrolled in the course first?
+* You need the email address of each team member.

+* Each team member must register a user account for that email address and enroll in your course.

 To assign a staff role: